Synonyms / Other Terms Used

 Discussion

 While bicycles typically are presented in side view with more or less details, there seems to exist no specific visual stereotype concerning the general messages of renting or hiring.
-This is reflected in the collection above.
+The elements used to indicate rental range from variations of a hand with a credit card, coin, key, or even the bicycle itself, but also different renderings of a key alone, to all kinds of currency signs, as well with a clock.
+Some designers also just rely on adding a word below the bicycle pictogram.
+This diversity is reflected in the collection above.

 In a later project initiated by Japan the pictogram from i-Design was studied in Australia, China, Japan, Korea, and the UK (ISO 2012): with the context information 'When you walk around a town or sightseeing spot you come across this sign' rates of correct responses registered were between 29 % in Korea and 65 % in Japan.
 Again comprehensibility was rather insufficient.

 Other more recent concepts are the ones of ISO 7001 and Iconduck, both showing a hand holding a card, as well as the examples from the British Standard BS 8501:2002 and Parks Canada (PC), which use a currency sign plus a clock in the latter to signify the rental aspect.
-We could not find any test data for these designs.
+We could not find any test data for these designs, but since all pictograms that failed comprehension testing in Canada have been retired from use there, the Parks Canada pictogram No 6-2-014: Bicycle Rental displayed above should have reached a comprehension rate of 60 % or higher, as this variant does not have the status Retired.
 It also should be noted that concepts showing a key also are used to signify places to padlock cycles in some systems (e.g. BVG - Berlin Transport Services).

 Recommendations